 The soulful guitarist whose melodic, classically-influenced riffs defined the sound of Savatage and shaped the future of progressive metal.

-Criss Oliva's guitar was the beating heart of Savatage, a band he co-founded with his brother Jon in Florida.
-In an era of shredding for speed's sake, Oliva carved out a different path, weaving intricate, emotionally charged melodies that felt both colossal and intimate.
-His playing on albums like 'Hall of the Mountain King' and 'Gutter Ballet' transformed the band from a straightforward metal act into a theatrical, progressive force.
-His life was cut tragically short by a drunk driver in 1993, but his musical vocabulary—a blend of fierce power and delicate nuance—left an indelible mark, directly influencing the birth of the trans-symphonic metal act Trans-Siberian Orchestra.
+Criss Oliva co-founded Savatage with his brother Jon in Florida and played guitar on albums like 'Hall of the Mountain King' and 'Gutter Ballet.'
+In an era of shredding for speed's sake, he wove intricate, emotionally charged melodies that transformed the band from a straightforward metal act into a theatrical, progressive force.
+A drunk driver killed him in 1993.
+His musical vocabulary—a blend of fierce power and delicate nuance—directly influenced the birth of the trans-symphonic metal act Trans-Siberian Orchestra.

 1946–1964